Bernieridae: Taxonomy and systematics

+Notably, this phylogeny suggests that the genus Xanthomixis is paraphyletic, with X. tenebrosa more closely related to Crossleyia xanthophrys than to the other members of Xanthomixis.
+Additionally, Bernieria madagascariensis appears to be composed of three deeply diverging lineages, which may each deserve species status.
+However, official taxonomic descriptions of these discoveries are yet to be published.

-Several of these species are very poorly known and were described by science only very recently.
+Several Bernierids are very poorly known and were described by science only very recently.
 Appert's tetraka was only described in 1972 and the cryptic warbler in 1996.
 The Appert's tetraka, along with the dusky tetraka are threatened by habitat loss, and are listed as vulnerable.

 Most members of this family live in the humid rainforests in the east of Madagascar, though a few species are found in the drier southwest of the island.
 They feed on insects and will form mixed-species feeding flocks of up to six species while foraging.
+Additionally, Bernierid species are the only known hosts for the feather mite genus Bernierinyssus.